Taiko2k/Tauon/docs/features.md

 ### Codecs

- - Audio only: AAC, WAV, TTA, APE
+ - Audio only: AAC, WAV, TTA
  - Audio and metadata: M4A, OGG, OPUS, WMA (windows only)
- - Audio, metadata and embedded picture: MP3, FLAC
+ - Audio, metadata and embedded picture: MP3, FLAC, APE, WV

 ### UI and Layouts